-Competitive strategy is a dynamic, long term process businesses employ to remain vital and successful in the marketplace.
+Competitive strategy is a dynamic, long-term process that businesses employ to remain vital and successful in the marketplace.
 Key to this process is understanding how to gain an advantage with the resources a business has, maintaining a business’s advantage combined with the goals of the business yet employing flexibility to respond to changing market conditions.

 While no one method best fits all businesses, this course explores the tools used to better understand competitive strategy by borrowing ideas from economics, marketing, finance, accounting, and psychology.
 This course develops a set of analytical frameworks that enable students to explain performance differences among firms and provide a structure for strategic decisions to enhance firms’ future competitive position.
 Students analyze the foundations of strategy by examining market types and the strategies they use to remain profitable.